LCTyrell/People_counter/WRITEUP.md

   </tr>
 </table>

-**The benchmark was realised on an i7 8700 CPU, an HD630 iGPU and an Neural Compute Stick (NCS2) VPU.**
+*The benchmark was made on an i7 8700 CPU, an HD630 iGPU and an Neural Compute Stick (NCS2) VPU.*

-Only Yolo v3 on pytorch meet the requirements.
-It was slower than the Openvino Retail-0013 but the FPS is still suficient (the video rate of the demo run at 10 FPS).
+Only Yolo v3 on pytorch met the requirements.
+It is slower than the Openvino Retail-0013 but the FPS is still sufficient (the demo video rate turns at 10 FPS).
-Neverseless, sadly Yolo v3 Pytorch model can't be converted (at least for the 2019.3 version of Openvino).
+Unfortunately, the Yolo v3 Pytorch model cannot be converted (at least for the 2019.3 version of Openvino).

-A Tensorflow version of Yolo was converted and tested, but the result was deceptive : the accuracy gone from High to Low, and the FPS was well under the 10 FPS.
+A Tensorflow version of Yolo was converted and tested, but the result was disappointing: the precision went from High to Low and the FPS was well below 10 FPS.

-As verification, the demo provided by intel for Yolo was tested but the result was the same.
+For verification, the demo provided by Intel for Yolo was tested but the result was the same.

-(1) The variability of the results given for Yolo comes to the difference in mesurement place (taking into account pre/post processing or not).
-The slowing factor seems not to come from the inference time but from the pre and post processing (certainly du to the complexity of the model).
-There certainly improvement possible on this way.
+(1) The variability of the results given for Yolo comes from the difference in the place of measurement (whether or not taking pre / post treatment into account).
+The slowdown factor does not seem to come from the inference time but from the pre and post processing (certainly due to the complexity of the model).
+There is certainly room for improvement on this path.

-So, in definitive, the Retail-0013 model was selected.
-This model was trained and optimized (from SSD mobilenet v2) for the task and show a very good accuracy/FPS rate.
+So, finally, the Retail-0013 model was selected.
+This model has been trained and optimized (from SSD mobilenet v2) for the task and has a very good accuracy / FPS rate.

 **Model size modification by openvino optimizer process:**
 <table>